Salad Container Engine (SCE)

 Use Cases

 Salad's affordable infrastructure is as versatile as your imagination.
-Here are just a few examples of what you can build with Salad Container Engine (SCE):
+Here are just a few examples of what you can build with SCE:

 Additional Considerations

-Developers interested in using Salad Container Engine should be aware of these additional considerations.
+Developers interested in using SCE should be aware of these additional considerations:

 Cold-start Overhead